process-analytics/bpmn-visualization-addons/README.md

 This workflow will create a Git tag and trigger the publishing of the npm package.

 Create a new GitHub release by following the [GitHub help](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release)
-- for `Tag version`, use a value of the tag that has just been created.
+- `Tag version`: use a value of the tag that has just been created.
-- for `Target`
-    - usually, keep the `main` branch except if new commits that you don't want to integrate for the release are already available in the branch
+- `Target`: keep the `main` branch
-    - in that case, choose a dedicated commit
 - Description
     - briefly explain the contents of the new version
     - make GitHub generates the [release notes automatically](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)